bdadam/GameDevForBusiness/slides/06_passion.md

-# Success is not predictable
+# What makes game developers tick?

 --